khanhduzz/nextjs-ver2/README.md

   password: password
 ```
 ## Functionality
+#### General:
+- Pagination, Filter with category, type of articles
 #### Anonymous user:
 - View all articles in homepage, filter by category, send contact to the admin in the contact page
+- Search articles based on the articles name.
 #### Admin:
 - Login with admin account and able to see the user's contact in `Requests` page.
+- Search articles based on the articles name.

 ## Workflow:
 #### Articles load and pagination:
 _This website does not use database, the hardcode data is using._
-- Article use api in `pages/api/articles/` (for both single article or articles with pagination) to fetch data in `/modules/articles/PostPagination.tsx`
+- Article use api in `pages/api/articles/` (for both single article or articles with pagination) to fetch data in `/modules/articles/Data.tsx`.
 #### Login:
 - User go to `login page` -> login with default account
 - `Login page` -> request to server -> `POST api/auth/login/` -> confirm infomation -> save to `Session cookie` with expire time is 3600s.